edwardgarrido3066-tech/Ansible-automation/README.md

 [webservers]
 servera
 serverb

-# Hostnames are examples and should be replaced with real target systems.
+(Hostnames are examples and should be replaced with real target systems)

 ## map ip addresses to hostnames
 sudo vim /etc/hosts